wizzdev-pl/iot-starter/MicroPython/README.md

  - Virtual pin for humidity
  - Device auth token

+### IBM
+Make sure that your IBM Watson cloud is configured.
+For more information please go to README in "IBM" directory [here](../IBM/README.md).

+By now, you should have saved five things:
+    -Organization ID
+    -Device Type
+    -Device ID
+    -Authentication Method: "use-token-auth" by default
+    -Authentication Token

+You will also need to provide an Event ID.

 ## Basic Setup of the ESP32
 To set up a new board or flash the old one. <br>